Are you getting everything done on your To Do list?

 The Solution

-Many large corporations like Intel, IBM, and Deloitte & Touche are instituting something called Quiet Time: a block of time in which you cannot send or read emails, and may not make or receive phone calls (unless they are related to the specific project you’re working on).
+Many large corporations like Intel, IBM, and Deloitte & Touche have instituted something called Quiet Time: a block of time to work on a project in which you cannot send or read emails, cannot make or receive phone calls, and cannot attend meetings (unless they are related to the specific project you’re working on).

 Small business owners can do this, too!

-- Core Productivity times are 9:00am – 2:30pm.
-All private client calls, group mentoring calls, classes, and project work are done during these hours.
+- For me, Core Productivity times are 9:00am – 2:30pm.
+All private client meetings, group mentoring calls, classes, and project work are done during these hours.

-- Each day, return phone calls are handled after 2:30 (which is great because of the time zone differences between East and West coast).
+- Each day, return phone calls are handled after 2:30 (which is great because of the time zone differences between my east coast and west coast clients).

-- When I really, really needed to work on a project in a deeply focused way, I’d bring my laptop to the lake, park or library, taking my work to a quiet environment without possible distractions.
-(I particularly like the lake because there’s no Wi-Fi there! :))
+- When I really, really needed to work on a project in a deeply focused way, I’d bring my laptop to the lake, park or library, taking my work to an ultra-quiet environment without possible distractions.
+(I particularly like the lake because there’s no Wi-Fi there!)

 TheΒ Results of My Quiet Time Test

-In a 12-month period, I accomplished these major projects:
+In 12 months, I accomplished these major projects:

-- designed and launched three new classes (including a 9-week class which was a whopper to design)
+- Designed and launched three new classes (including a 9-week class which took over 100 hours to design)

-- overall had a much happier and more satisfied lifestyle and work environment
+- Overall, had a much happier and more satisfying lifestyle and work environment (especially important: never worked evenings and weekends!)

 Awesome!

 Lest you think that you will be less productive in getting through your emails and phone calls if you institute Quiet Time in your business, think again.
-Having fixed times each day for email and phone calls increases your productivity, actually reducing the amount of time you spend on emails and phone calls.
-(I found I could get through 30-40 emails in a solid, planned hour, which would have taken me two hours if I had answered them in a scattered fashion throughout the day.)
+Having fixed times each day for email and phone calls increases your productivity and reduces the total time you spend on emails and phone calls.
+(I found I could get through 30-40 emails in a solid, planned hour, which would have taken me two hours if I had answered them scattered fashion throughout the day.)

 If you are frustrated because you’re not accomplishing your projects and tasks, you need to schedule Quiet Time into each day.
 You will be happier and feel more fulfilled by your work if you do.